 4. Bonus Gift Cards

 Some stores will offer you “bonus” gift cards when you buy a gift card of a certain amount, usually around holidays.
 Half Price Books occasionally offers you a free $5 coupon if you purchase a $25 gift card.
 I spend hundreds at Half Price Books every year, so essentially this is free money!
-They offered this deal before Christmas last year and before Mother’s Day this year.
+They usually offere this deal before Christmas and before Mother’s Day.
 Each time, I bought $100 in gift cards and was rewarded with $20 in free money!
 Half Price Books is not the only store that offers this deal.
 Just be on the lookout for deals like this, plan ahead, and be sure to use your coupons before the expiration date.

 5. Store E-mail Lists

 Many stores have a newsletter that goes out to your e-mail from time to time, where they’ll offer special coupons only available through the mailing list.
-I suggest opening a secondary e-mail account for this purpose, so you don’t clog up your primary e-mail inbox.
+I suggest opening a secondary e-mail account (different from your business or personal emails) for this purpose, so you don’t clog up your primary e-mail inboxes.
 Free e-mail accounts are easy to set up through gmail, yahoo mail, and other sites.

 6. Kohl’s Cash